MIKE BEGG

 Shipping Setup

-You have two options: fulfill yourself (FBSS — Fulfilled By Seller) or use Fulfilled by TikTok (FBT) where available.
+You have two options: fulfill yourself (FBSS.
+Fulfilled By Seller) or use Fulfilled by TikTok (FBT) where available.

 For most brands starting out, self-fulfillment is fine.
-TikTok's customer expectation on shipping isn't at Amazon Prime levels yet — 3-5 day delivery is acceptable.
+TikTok's customer expectation on shipping isn't at Amazon Prime levels yet.
+3-5 day delivery is acceptable.
 Set realistic processing times and hit them consistently.

 If you're already running FBA on Amazon and have the same products going to TikTok Shop, you'll be managing two separate inventory pools.
 Plan for that.
-Stockouts on TikTok Shop during a viral moment are costly — not just in lost sales, but in algorithmic position.
+Stockouts on TikTok Shop during a viral moment are costly.
+Not just in lost sales, but in algorithmic position.

 Creator Affiliate Strategy

 This is where TikTok Shop is won or lost.
 The platform's affiliate marketplace is the core engine.
-Any creator on TikTok can pick up your product and promote it for the commission you've set — no contracts, no upfront fees, performance-only.
+Any creator on TikTok can pick up your product and promote it for the commission you've set.
+No contracts, no upfront fees, performance-only.

 The brands doing $100K+ per month on TikTok Shop are running 300-500 active affiliates.
 Not 10.
 Not 50.
 Hundreds.